modelflows/modelflowsapp/software/index.md

 ---
 layout: page
 title: Software
-subtitle: Open-source tools, interactive notebooks, and databases
+subtitle: Open-source tools, interactive notebooks, application workflows, and databases
 ---

 Welcome to the ModelFLOWs Software Hub.
 This is the main umbrella for all our open science engineering tools, models, and datasets.